waadsadek05/NQueen/README.md

 ---

-🎯 Educational Purpose
+## 🎯 Educational Purpose

-This project was developed to demonstrate how Artificial Intelligence search algorithms work in practice when applied to a classical constraint satisfaction problem.
+This project was developed to demonstrate how **Artificial Intelligence search algorithms** work in practice when applied to a classical **constraint satisfaction problem**.

-It is ideal for:
+It is designed to be useful for:

-    AI students
+- AI students

-    Algorithm analysis
+- Algorithm analysis

-    Academic demonstrations
+- Academic demonstrations

+---

-👩‍💻 Author
+## 👩‍💻 Author

-    Waad Sadek
+**Waad Sadek**
 Faculty of Computers and Artificial Intelligence
 Helwan University